JonZeolla/Lab/README.md

 `./setup.sh`

 ### Use the provided Virtual Machine
-A VM will be provided for the lab (TODO)
+A VM will be provided for the lab (TODO).
+Only **VMWare hypervisors** have been tested with the following configuration.
 ##### Login Credentials
 * Username:  prox
 * Password:  P@ssword